vmware/vic/doc/user_doc/vic_installation/networks.md

 <a name="management"></a>
 ## Management Network ##

 The network for communication between the VCH and vCenter Server and ESXi hosts.
-The VCH uses this network to communicate with the container VMs.
+The VCH uses this network to provide the `attach` function of the Docker API.

 **IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
 Ideally, use separate networks for the management network and the container networks.